Satans Slaves Motorcycle Club: Insignia

 The Satans Slaves' insignia consists of a skull sporting long hair, and the club utilises a black-and-white colour scheme.
 Members wear the Satans Slaves' insignia and other patches, such as those denoting each member's rank within the club, on their "colours", a black sleeveless leather vest.
 The club uses the slogan "Slaves forever, forever Slaves", or "SFFS".

-Insignia and clothing commonly include Nazi and Schutzstaffel (SS) iconography and symbology, including use of the doppelte Siegrune (double sig runes) to denote the abbreviated club name (as seen in the eyes of the club logo's skull graphic), replacing the central swastika of the Parteiadler (Party Eagle) with the letters SFFS ("Slaves Forever, Forever Slaves") and various exact reproductions or similar versions of Totenkopf skulls used by the SS.

-This practice appears to be less common among chapters in Germany, where the usage or public display of much Nazi iconography is illegal under Strafgesetzbuch section 86a.
+Insignia and clothing commonly feature the club’s skull emblem along with stylised lettering representing the abbreviated club name.
+The double “S” runic-style lettering is often incorporated into the design, including within the eyes of the skull graphic, and the phrase “SFFS” (“Slaves Forever, Forever Slaves”) is frequently displayed on patches and merchandise associated with the club.

 Membership and organisation

 The Satans Slaves have 29 chapters, based in England and Germany.
-Each chapter is headed by an officer corps, consisting of a president, vice president, secretary, treasurer, and sergeant-at-arms.
-The club is governed by strict hierarchies and rules, with mandatory requirements for membership including a motorcycle license.
+Each chapter is headed by an officer corps, consisting of a president, vice president, secretary, treasurer and sergeant-at-arms.
+The club is governed by strict hierarchies and rules, with mandatory requirements for membership including a motorcycle licence.
 The Satans Slaves have approximately 200 members in the United Kingdom.